 Thanks to the relevance and rigor of its indicators, the MIPEX has been recognised as a common quick reference guide across Europe.
 Policymakers, NGOs, researchers, and European and international institutions are using its data not only to understand and compare national integration policies, but also to improve standards for equal treatment.

-Building on its ongoing success, the MIPEX project is entering its fourth edition with a new policy strand and additional indicators.
+Building on its ongoing success, the MIPEX project is entering its fifth edition.

 Why use MIPEX?